Hello Wonderful Tutors! This page is for YOU!

 Ex: Fred’s Book of Knowledge.
 This makes it truly HIS Book of Knowledge!

-3. Choose and Print the first object that you want to study from the Teaching Guide (pages 34 - 95).
+4. Choose and Print the first object that you want to study from the Teaching Guide (pages 34 - 95).
 Choose an object that you think the child will find interesting.
 Maybe dog, bike, body or face.
-(Later, after studying two objects that you choose, you can ask the child if she wants to choose an object to study.
+(Later, after studying two objects that you chose, you can ask the child if she wants to choose an object to study.
 She can look through her Illustrated Dictionary to decide.
 If she doesn’t have one, she can look through the pictures in the Teaching Guide.

-4. Three-hole punch the T of C and the first picture.
+5. Three-hole punch the T of C and the first picture.
 (If you don’t have a punch, the teacher should have one for you to use.
 You might want to print a few pictures and three-hole punch them and keep them for later.)

-5. Put the T of C and the first object in the folder with the T of C showing first.
+6. Put the T of C and the first object in the folder with the T of C showing first.
 Have the clasps open from the back to add more pages to his book.

 NOW YOU’RE READY TO GO!